Predictive control for nonlinear stochastic systems: Closed-loop guarantees with unbounded noise: Discussion

 \subsubsection{Expected cost bounds}

-Theorem~\ref{thm:SMPC} shows that the asymptotic expected cost is bounded by a function of the variance, which is comparable to the results in~\cite{chatterjee2014stability,Hewing2020indirect,mcallister2022nonlinear}.
+Theorem~\ref{thm:SMPC} shows that the asymptotic expected cost is bounded by a function of the variance.
+Similar bounds on the expected cost are well established in the SMPC literature~\cite{chatterjee2014stability,Hewing2020indirect,lorenzen2019stochastic,mcallister2022nonlinear}.
+However, there are key differences in the underlying analysis, designs, and assumptions.
 The proposed analysis utilizes the specific structure of the quadratic cost and the (global) properties of the terminal cost to derive this expected cost bound.
-Compared to~\cite{chatterjee2014stability,mcallister2022nonlinear}, our analysis is complicated by the fact that the optimal cost $\mathcal{J}_N^\star$ is not only a function of the state $x(k)$ and that $x(k)$ may be unbounded.
+Compared to~\cite{chatterjee2014stability,lorenzen2019stochastic,mcallister2022nonlinear}, our analysis is complicated by the fact that the optimal cost $\mathcal{J}_N^\star$ is not only a function of the state $x(k)$ and that $x(k)$ may be unbounded.
 In particular, the analysis in~\cite{mcallister2022nonlinear} relies on uniform bounds on the state $x(k)$.
 While~\cite{chatterjee2014stability} also uses a global terminal cost to derive a global bound on the optimal cost, this step requires extra care in the proposed analysis due to the difference in the SMPC formulation, see derivation of~\eqref{eq:cost_upper_bound}.
-While~\cite{chatterjee2014stability,mcallister2022nonlinear,Hewing2020indirect} minimize the expected cost, the proposed formulation and analysis (Sec.~\ref{sec:SNMPC_tractable}) considers a certainty-equivalent cost, which avoids computationally intensive sampling-based approximations.
-As shown in~\cite{messerer2024fourth}, the benefits of minimizing the expected cost compared to a certainty-equivalent cost are often negligible.
+While~\cite{chatterjee2014stability,lorenzen2019stochastic,mcallister2022nonlinear,Hewing2020indirect} minimize the expected cost, the proposed formulation and analysis (Sec.~\ref{sec:SNMPC_tractable}) considers a certainty-equivalent cost, which avoids computationally intensive sampling-based approximations.
+As shown in~\cite{messerer2024fourth}, the benefits of minimizing the expected cost compared to a certainty-equivalent cost are often negligible, especially for smooth quadratic costs.